AmanSharma121202/assignment_B1.3_calendar_management_system/experience.md

 ## AI Usage
 I used AI to:
-- For selecting the best tech stack for the project.
+- Select the best tech stack for the project.
 - Write the CSS grid logic, which can be tedious.
 - Debug the build errors by identifying the configuration mismatch.